LuciaSheel/LuciaSheel/README.md

-- 👋 Hi, I’m @LuciaSheel.
+👋 Hi, I’m @LuciaSheel.
-- 🌱 I’m currently learning Software Development.
+🌱 I’m a full-stack developer.
+✨ I love building useful apps and solving tricky problems.
-- ⚡ Fun fact: Learning is fun!
+⚡ Fun fact: I started coding because learning is fun — and it still is!

   ###